-THE 221 Scenic Design I
+THE 221 Scenic Design

 This course introduces a text driven design process in which emphasis is placed on the process of design.
 Students will learn proper research and presentation techniques as well as basic design fundamentals.
-Prerequisites: THE 121 and THE 115.
+Prerequisites: THE 121 and THE 115, or permission of the instructor.